 The remedy involves a prescription that blends several ingredients: transparency, flexibility, responsiveness, and prioritizing and supporting employee wellness, both physical and emotional.

 Transparency requires open and ongoing two-way leadership communication.
 Leaders may not be able to make accurate assumptions about what employees are thinking and feeling based upon outward appearances.
-It will be important for them to have their fingers on the pulse of the workforce and checking vital signs early and often rather than waiting for problems to surface.
+It will be important for them to have their fingers on the pulse of the workforce and check vital signs early and often rather than waiting for problems to surface.

 It will also be important for leaders to appreciate how employees process information differently when they are stressed.
 Mental noise theory suggests that when people are in a state of high concern, their ability to process information effectively and efficiently can be severely impacted.